Holger's

 public void setAllowNull(boolean flag)

-allows to set wether null is an allowed value for next() or if marks the end of an iteration.
-If set to true, the iteration only ends if getNextObject() throws an exception.
+allows to set whether null is an allowed value for next() or if marks the end of an iteration.
+If set to true, the iteration only ends if getNextElement() throws an exception.

 propagatesException